ValeriyPogosyan/Samples/README.md

 The multhithreaded approach used in the solution allows to use TCP/IP sockets inside of the windows service - other approaches are prone to block the windows service preventing it's normal installation and usage.

-Event log records the evvents like start and stop.
+Event log records the events like start and stop.
 To open events log press CTRL+ALT+S from within of the VS and navigate to BioLog folder.
 BioSource folder will have event log enties.

 What else to do: